-The Department of Planning Transport and Infrastructure (DPTI) had been advised of a road slip failure near Chain of Ponds, SA, along a section of North East Road.
+The Department of Planning Transport and Infrastructure (DPTI) had been advised of a road slip failure near Chain of Ponds, South Australia, along a section of North East Road.
 The section of road is reasonably quiet, although important to the region.

 Due to a limited budget for such projects, DPTI approached Geofabrics for their advice on a range of economical solutions for reinstatement of the failed slope and road.
 Green Terramesh was proposed as the retaining system due to its aesthetics, ease and speed of installation and relatively cheap installation costs when compared with concrete and other “hard” solutions.
 Megaflo drainage system was chosen for within and behind the slope due to its flexibility and strength.